 Northwest High School Forensic Science 5-6 is the application of logic, basic biological, chemical, and physical science principles and technological practices to the purposes of justice in the study of criminal and civil law.
 Major themes of study in this course are: Forensic Psychology, Crime Scene Documentation, Felony Assault Crimes, Cold Cases, Criminal Profiling, and other special topics.
-The students will investigate actual cold cases from the areas of Nebraska, South Dakota, Iowa, and Kansas.
+The students will investigate actual cold cases from the areas of Nebraska, South Dakota, lowa, and Kansas.
 Students will also have the opportunities to work with local law enforcement agencies to gain a real world perspective as to what really happens from the time a crime is reported until it is presented in the court of law.
 Students will also look at national cases and evaluate from the perspective of what the losing side did or did not do appropriately in terms of forensic science.
 Students will also compete in the Skills USA challenge as well as other Forensic Science Competitions as those become available.
-In a world with rising concern over crime levels (despite the fact that crime rates are declining), it is important that our students will be called upon to fulfill their civic duty as jurors.
-It is therefore crucial that our students be informed as to the nature of criminal investigations, and their role in the courts.
+In a world with rising concern over crime levels (despite the fact that crime rates are declining), it is important that our students appreciate the role that forensics plays in modern criminal court cases.
+As American citizens, our students will be called upon to fulfill their civic duty as jurors.
+It is therefore crucial that our students be informed as to the nature of criminal investigations, and their role in the courts

-Credits: 1 per semester
+Duration: 2 Semesters Credits: 1 per semester Grade Level: 11,12